Chacombe

 Chacombe (sometimes Chalcombe in the past) is a village and civil parish in West Northamptonshire, England, about 3 mi north-east of Banbury.
 It is bounded to the west by the River Cherwell, to the north by a tributary and to the south-east by the Banbury–Syresham road.
 The 2011 Census gave a parish population of 659 and a 2019 estimate 693.

+Etymology

+In 1086 the Domesday Book recorded the toponym as Cewecumbe.
+In most later Medieval documents it is recorded as Chaucumba.
+The name is thought to be from Old English: a compound of a personal name Ceawa and the word cumb, meaning "valley".
+Thus the name meant "Ceawa's valley".

 Manor

 In the mid-11th-century reign of Edward the Confessor, a certain Bardi held the manor of Chacombe "freely" (i.e. without a feudal overlord).
 However, the Domesday Book of 1086 records that after the Norman Conquest of England one Godfrey held the manor of Cewecumbe of Remigius de Fécamp, Bishop of Lincoln.
 This had four hides of arable land, nine acres of meadow and three watermills.
 In the 12th century the manor was still assessed as four hides and still held from the Bishop of Lincoln.

 The manor house has been demolished.
 It was on the north-west side of the village, just east of the parish church, in Berry Field, now called Berry Close.